Calqulate.NET

 Target HR = (HRR × Intensity %) + Resting HR

-• Age: 40 years | Resting HR: 60 bpm
+Age: 40 years.
+Resting HR: 60 bpm.

-• Max HR: 180 bpm (using standard formula)
+Max HR: 180 bpm.

-• HRR: 180 - 60 = 120 bpm
+Heart Rate Reserve: 180 - 60 = 120 bpm.

-• Zone 2 Target (60%): (120 × 0.60) + 60 = 132 bpm
+Zone 2 Target (60% intensity): (120 × 0.60) + 60 = 132 bpm.

-Zone 1: Recovery
+Zone 1: Active Recovery

 50-60% Max HR

-Zone 2: Fat Burning / Aerobic Base
+Zone 2: Aerobic Base & Fat Burning

 60-70% Max HR

-Zone 3: Aerobic / Cardio
+Zone 3: Moderate to Hard Cardio

 70-80% Max HR

-Zone 4: Threshold / HIIT
+Zone 4: High Intensity Threshold

 80-90% Max HR